RepubblicaTech/rtos/README.md

+## WARNING: this is the `dev-unstable` branch.
+This branch is mainly used when asking for support on forums, etc. thus it might be unstable and more prone to errors.
+Also, new features are commited here for testing before merging them into the `main` branch, that you may want to check out if you want a more stable build of this project.

 # [this project doesn't have an official name yet]
  A freestading 64-bit kernel (currently in a very early development stage)